diku-dk/futhark-website/blog/2017-03-06-futhark-record-system.rst

 clear-cut, but we still tend to organise our values as some where the keys are dynamic, and others where they are static.
-Records are a useful organising principle, even when they are all just hash tables underneath and there is no type system enforcement .
+Records are a useful organising principle, even when they are all just hash tables underneath and there is no type system enforcement.
 However, as Futhark is a statically typed language, we will need to make decisions about how record types work.